featureform/featureform/docs/providers/spark.md

 ## Configuration <a href="#configuration" id="configuration"></a>

-To configure a spark store via aws, you need an IAM (link) cluster with access to an account's EMR cluster and S3 bucket.
-To register you can input your aws access key id and your aws secret key.
+To configure a spark store via aws, you need an [IAM Role](https://aws.amazon.com/iam/) with access to an account's EMR cluster and S3 bucket.
+To register you can input your [aws access key id and your aws secret key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
-Your cluster must be running and support Spark.
+Your cluster must be running and support [Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).

 {% code title="spark_config.py" %}
 ```python